Telegram (software): Bot abuse

 Volodymyr Flents, the chairman of the public organization "Electronic Democracy", announced on 11 May 2020 that a Telegram bot appeared on the Web, which sold the personal data of Ukrainian citizens.
 It is estimated that the bot contains data from 26 million Ukrainians registered in the Diia application.
-However, deputy prime minister and minister of digital transformation Mykhailo Fedorov denied any data from the app being leaked.
+But deputy prime minister and minister of digital transformation Mykhailo Fedorov denied that any data from the app had leaked.
 The criminal activity of 25 people was confirmed and copies of 30 databases were seized.

-In 2020, a Telegram bot was blocked by Apple after posting deepfake pornography.
-In the same year, Telegram reportedly banned more than 350,000 bots and channels, including those that contained child abuse and terrorism-related content.
+In 2020, Apple blocked a Telegram bot after it posted deepfake pornography.
+The same year, Telegram reportedly banned more than 350,000 bots and channels, including those that contained child abuse and terrorism-related content.

 In 2021, a bot was found selling leaked phone numbers from Facebook.

 Fraudulent jobs

-Telegram has received criticism for its failure to curb fraud on the platform.
-The most common mode of fraud involves scammers sending messages to unsuspecting users, offering part-time online jobs which comprise a series of tasks.
+Telegram has received criticism for its failure to curb fraud.
+The most common mode of fraud involves scammers sending messages to unsuspecting users, offering part-time online jobs that comprise a series of tasks.
 Scammers employ a variety of confidence tricks to entice users into completing "prepaid tasks" in which users deposit money into scammers' accounts with the expectation of receiving high returns.

 In July 2023, Hyderabad Police uncovered a fraud wherein 15,000 Indian citizens were duped out of ₹712 crore in less than a year, all related to "prepaid tasks" on Telegram.
-A cybercrime police investigation of the money trail revealed that the fraud originated from China and the money was laundered by mules through cryptocurrency wallets.
+A cybercrime police investigation of the money trail revealed that the fraud originated in China and the money was laundered by mules through cryptocurrency wallets.

 In September 2023, the Singapore Police Force stated that more than 6,600 Singaporeans had lost over to prepaid job scams on Telegram and WhatsApp since the start of the year.

 Copyright infringement

 In March 2024, a judge of Spain's Audiencia Nacional ordered the temporary blocking of Telegram in Spain.
-The order came following a complaint from media organizations —Mediaset, Atresmedia and Movistar Plus+— saying that the app allowed users to share copyrighted content without their consent.
-A few days later, following repeated criticism, the same judge suspended his order until the police issue a report on the consequences that this measure would have for users.
+The order came following a complaint from media organizations —Mediaset, Atresmedia and Movistar Plus+— saying the app allowed users to share copyrighted content without their consent.
+A few days later, following repeated criticism, the same judge suspended his order until the police issue a report on the consequences this measure would have for users.
 Finally, the judge annulled the order, considering it "disproportionate".